NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 * Non-union class.
 * No virtual functions.
 * No virtual base classes.
-* No non-empty base classes.
+* No non-empty base classes (stateless base subobjects are, by definition, empty).
 * No non-stateless NSDMs.

 In all other ways, except where detailed below, a stateless subobject works identically to a non-stateless one.
 Stateless subobjects are initialized and destroyed just as if they were not stateless.
 Stateless subobjects undergo copy and move construction and assignment along with all other subobjects (though they will likely not be doing much).
 In particular, stateless subobjects are still members/base classes of the types that contain them, so aggregate initialization of members (and bases) will still have to take them into account: